DavidSchinazi/ssh-charter/charter.md

 the IESG for publication before they have at least two demonstrably interoperable implementations.

-Defining new certificate types or trust mechanisms is out of scope.
-New transports for SSH are out of scope.
-While defining how SSH uses cryptographic algorithms is in scope, defining the algorithms themselves is out of scope.
+Out of scope initially include:  defining new certificate types or trust mechanisms; new transports for SSH; while defining how SSH uses cryptographic algorithms is in scope, defining the algorithms themselves is out of scope.